Bookstore Glossary Library Links News Publications Timeline Virtual Israel Experience

 The two countries remain at odds over several diplomatic issues, including how to deal with Iran and the Palestinian issue.
 Britain also voted against the U.S. recognizing Jerusalem as Israel’s capital in the United Nations Security Council.

-On the positive side, Prime Minister Theresa May’s Cabinet led the adoption of the International Holocaust Remembrance Alliance’s definition of anti-Semitism; threatened to join the United States in leaving the UN Human Rights Council if it did not abandon its one-sided and disproportionate focus on Israel; and stood up to critics of the centennial commemoration of the Balfour Declaration.
+On the positive side, Prime Minister Theresa May’s Cabinet led the adoption of the International Holocaust Remembrance Alliance’s definition of anti-Semitism and threatened to join the United States in leaving the UN Human Rights Council if it did not abandon its one-sided and disproportionate focus on Israel; and stood up to critics of the centennial commemoration of the Balfour Declaration.
 May is also credited with “diluting its institutional hostility toward Israel” of the Foreign Office.

 In February 2019, after years of Israeli admonitions, the British government designated Hezbollah as a terrorist organization.
 Like most European countries, the UK designated Hezbollah’s military wing as a terrorist organization in 2013 after the group facilitated the bombing of an Israeli tour bus in Bulgaria in 2012, killing five Israelis and a Bulgarian bus driver.